Breast cancer screening

-- This is being extended to women aged 47 to 73 in some areas of England
+- In the UK, women aged between 50 and 70 are invited for screening every three years.
+This is being extended to women aged 47 to 73 in some areas of England.

-- Republic of Ireland women aged 50 – 64 are called every two years
+- In Ireland, women aged 50 to 64 are invited every two years

-- Women at high risk due to their family history or anyone who detects unusual changes to their breasts after being referred by their doctor.
+- Women at high risk due to their family history or anyone who detects unusual changes to their breasts may be screened after being referred by their doctor.

 Independent breast screening review

-- An independent review of breast screening was set up in October 2011 by Cancer Research UK and the National Cancer Director to weigh-up the benefits and risks of breast screening.
+In October 2011, Cancer Research UK and the National Cancer Director set up an independent review of breast screening.
+It aimed to weigh-up the benefits and risks of breast screening.

-- In October 2012 this concluded that the UK breast screening programme does save lives, with about 1,300 breast cancer deaths prevented each year.
+The review concluded, in October 2012, that the UK breast screening programme does save lives, with about 1,300 breast cancer deaths prevented each year.

-- However, the review also concluded that the programme also results in overdiagnosis, which is when breast tumours are detected by a mammogram that might not have caused any harm to women over their lifetime
+However, the review also concluded that the programme also results in over-diagnosis.
+Over-diagnosis is when breast tumours are detected by a mammogram that might not have caused any harm to women over their lifetime.

 Our response to the independent breast screening review